 What Is the Bialetti Moka?

 Next, let’s look at the Bialetti Moka.
-This coffeemaker features an anti-scald, ergonomic handle that you can safely grip when pouring coffee.
+Invented by Alfonso Bialetti, this coffeemaker features an anti-scald, ergonomic handle that you can safely grip when pouring coffee.
 The safety valve within the machine is another feature that prevents burns and other mishaps.

 Using the Moka is about as convenient as the Brikka.
 First, you choose a coffee blend within Moka’s many options.
 Then you add the coffee grounds to the filter, but make sure you don’t press down on them.
 The coffee grounds will make a gutter that keeps dust from exiting the boiler’s edges and altering your coffee’s flavor.

 Next, close the pot and put the collector onto the boiler by screwing the pieces on.
-Then place your Moka on a hot stovetop.
+Then place your Moka on either a gas or induction stovetop.
 The flame from the stovetop should be sizable enough that it covers the bottom of the coffeemaker but not the whole Moka machine.
 This prevents coffee bean extraction from happening too fast.

 The Moka will gurgle, which tells you that the coffee is ready.
 Turn off the flame at that point and safely remove your Moka from the stovetop.
 Bialetti again recommends stirring to get more of the full-bodied flavor from your Moka coffeemaker.

 By this point, you’re much more familiar with the Bialetti Brikka and Moka.
 Let’s now compare the two, as this will help you start to make up your mind about these two coffeemakers.